robirr/HA-Mealie-Barcode-Scanner/README.md

 > No warranties or guarantees are made regarding the contents of this repository.
 Anyone using the code or instructions does so at their own risk!

 ## Contributing
 If you'd like to help or contribute to this project, feel free to get in touch with ideas or suggestions using the [Discussions](MattFryer/HA-Mealie-Barcode-Scanner/discussions) section.
-Or contribute by sending pull requests.
+Or contribute to the development by sending pull requests.

-If you just want to show your appreciation, you can sponsor the project or send a one of donation using the links below:
+If you just want to show your appreciation, you can sponsor the project or send a one off donation using the links below:

 [<img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" height="37px" style="margin: 5px"/>](https://buymeacoffee.com/cereal2nd)
 [<img src="assets/images/github-sponsors-button.svg" height="37px" style="margin: 5px"/>](https://github.com/sponsors/MattFryer)